CodewithRajDeep/MediCare_Management-platform/README.md

 ##📌 Docking Simulation

-Using molecular docking algorithms, the system predicts how small molecules (such as drug candidates) bind to molecule target.
+Using molecular docking algorithms, the system predicts how small molecules (such as drug candidates) bind to molecules target.

 🚀 Let's revolutionize drug discovery together! 🌍💊